 Nobody ever plans to become sick or seriously injured.
 When you’re healthy, it’s hard to imagine that anything will ever hold you back.
-However, the reality is that you’re more likely to suffer a debilitating injury or illness that takes you out for an extended period of time than you are to die before the age of 65.
+However, the reality is that you’re more likely to suffer a debilitating injury or illness that takes you out for an extended period of time to play Wizard Slots than you are to die before the age of 65.

 The data suggests that more than 1 in 4 of today’s 20-year-olds will become disabled at some point before retirement.
 In other words, you can’t count on being healthy forever – especially if you’re an online business owner.
 And having a plan in place for keeping your business afloat while you’re unable to work is critically important.